 The Act established Public Service Boards (PSB) for each local authority area, made up of the council, the health board, the fire and rescue service and Natural Resources Wales.
-The PSB is responsible for developing a local Well-being Assessment and Well-being Plan for the area, detailing the actions that will be taken to address local issues and contribute to the national Well-being goals.
+The PSB is responsible for developing a local Well-being Assessment and Well-being Plan for the area.
+It details the actions that will be taken to address local issues and contribute to the national Well-being goals.

 The first well-being plan has to be published by May 2018 after consultation with residents and other interested stakeholders.

 A Future Generations Commissioner for Wales, Sophie Howe, has been appointed to provide advice and support to public bodies and Public Service Boards.
 This is being done through visits, reviews and research.
 The Commissioner also has to produce a Future Generations Report, which will take into account the views of the people of Wales and emerging research

 Public bodies must demonstrate that they are using the sustainable development principle to shape their work rather than as an add-on.
 We can do this by showing we have considered the following 5 ways of working when making decisions.